 This Project 1 Pilot Study has been a personal journey of creative and research practice, highlighting the co-constituted nature of my music-making practice.
 I now engage in the process of music-making in pursuit of authentic expression of self, irrespective of the medium.
 My authentic music-making practice – in contrast to my practice prior to engaging in this doctoral research – now transgresses the mediums of: physical instruments and virtual technologies.
 I now have a sense of who I am, what I am attempting to create, why I am attempting to create it, and an affective connection in the creation of it, irrespective of the medium of my music-making practice – physical instruments or virtual technologies.
 Virtual technologies are now as much an extension of my music-making practitioner self’s body, as playing my physical instrument of choice, the electric guitar.
 Allow me now to share my finding of this Project 1 Pilot Study – Holistic model to authentic practice – my journey and development through the four (4) phases of: identity-driven practice, value-driven practice, narrative-based practice, and embodied practice.

-This blog series is planned to continue next month with Research Practitioner Part 25.
+This blog series is planned to continue next month with Research Practitioner Part 25 (Page 2017g).
 It is intended for this blog series to continue on a regular basis as I progress through my doctoral research project.

 This blog is a continuation of a series.
 See here (Page 2014b) for the previous blog.